 The Pearl is a short novel (also called novella) that explores human nature and greed, “a haunting and timeless tale of the dangers of unexpected wealth” (Penguin.co.uk).
 Being first published in 1947, the story is considered to be one of Steinbeck’s most popular books and has been widely used in high school classes in the US.

 The touching novella tells the story of Kino, an Indian pearl diver, who was living together with his wife Juana and their newborn son Coyotito.
 One day, the very poor family was “blessed” when Kino discovered a very valuable and beautiful pearl, called by the others “the Pearl of the World”.
 The pearl was seen by Kino as a way of escaping from their simple and poor life, bringing social status and access to knowledge.
-As a consequence of having the pearl, the whole family went through life-changing events that in the end led to the conclusion that wealth does not only bring potential happiness, but also troubles in one’s life.
+As a consequence of having the pearl, the whole family went through life-changing events that in the end led to the conclusion that wealth does not only bring potential happiness but also troubles in one’s life.

-I enjoyed the rapid pace of the story and the explicit way of portraying the characters in respect to the main element of the story – the pearl.
+I enjoyed the rapid pace of the story and the explicit way of portraying the characters with respect to the main element of the story – the pearl.
 Another interesting aspect was that internal “songs” were used as a metaphor for feelings and instinct.
 Kino was hearing different types of songs – songs of evil, songs of the family, and others – depending on the situation he was facing.
 These songs were always in the background of the story, anticipating the coming events.

 After I finished reading the book I found out that Steinbeck was inspired by a Mexican folk tale from La Paz – Baja California Sur (Mexico).
 He first began writing the story as a movie script, which the author turned into a short story called “The Pearl of the World”, published in an American magazine in 1945.
 Steinbeck expanded the story to the length of a novella and, two years later from the first publication, the novella was published under the name of “The Pearl”.
 The movie inspired by the first version was released as a co-promotion with the book itself.